Sustainable Substitutes for WhatsApp

 Reasons to avoid WhatsApp

-Avoid WhatsApp due to its invasive data sharing with Meta/Facebook, persistent privacy concerns, and lack of transparency.
+Avoid WhatsApp due to its invasive data sharing with Meta (Facebook), persistent privacy concerns, lack of transparency and security flaws.
 WhatsApp collects and shares user data, including phone numbers and metadata, with Meta’s ecosystem, enabling targeted advertising and surveillance.
-The platform’s opaque policies, security flaws, and history of regulatory fines further undermine user trust and privacy.

 Lack of Transparency - Opacity in operations, data handling, or supply chains, making it difficult for users to understand practices.